merkle-groot/PSYdoc/Readme.md

 <!-- LICENSE -->
 ## License

-Distributed under the BSD License(4-clause).
+Distributed under the GPL License (aka GNU General Public License v3.0).
 See `LICENSE` for more information.